mrciolino/wiki-backup/timeline.md

 - The party arrive above Altricia in their flying ship.
 - The party tries to evacuate who they can from Altricia prior to engaging Darmuth.
 - Altricia burns.
-- Darmuth is killed after Os drops her into a volcano.
+- Darmuth is killed after Os does time travel comes back, then drops her into a volcano.
 - The Well of Many Worlds is found under Altricia.
-The party uses the well to travel to Ereriad where they see immense Devastation Vermin are attacking.
-They travel through the portal with the purpose of eliminating all the Devastation Vermin.
+The party uses the well to look into Ereriad where they see immense Devastation Vermin are attacking.
+For thr moment they close the portal and focus on recovering and rebuilding.

+- The party returns to Gothriathon where the dwarven council found what appears to be a metallic homunculus which is being studied and argued over by the council.
+The metallic being glows slightly and can snap itself back together.
+As the parth investigates, Spoops finds a panel of keys and a screen which prompts him to enter a name.
+Missing the Bazz brothers he enters the name Bazzdos.
+The creature awakens and introduces itself as Bazzdos.

+- The party travel through the well of many worlds to Ereriad with the purpose of eliminating all the Devastation Vermin.
 - **Events that happened on Ereriad**
 - Investigating the Magic College of Highhold.
 - Quest to save the princess of hellaress